Hpmason/xkcdbot-rs/README.md

 And then make sure to restrict the API key to only be able to use the custom search API from the Credentials dashboard https://console.cloud.google.com/apis/credentials

-### Instalation
-You can run the bot 3 ways:
-- Install via `cargo install --git https://github.com/Hpmason/xkcdbot-rs` and then run with `xkcdbot-rs` command
-- Download release executable
-- Build from source
-  - git clone this repo
-  - run `cargo run` or build then run with `cargo build`

-# Contributing
+## Contributing
 I'm always open to pull requests and suggestions